 When spring starts to come around the corner many homeowners might notice that their pool has turned a shade of green during the winter months.
 This is caused by algae, a small plant-like organism that grows when pool water is left untreated for long periods of time.
 The result is a green tone in your water or a series of black/green spots on the walls of your otherwise clean pool.
+This a problem many San Antonio pool builders face after they deliver a pool to a homeowner.

 Here are some ways to correctly identify the pool algae treatment you need and what you can do to prevent pool algae.